jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 ## Your salaries are awesome

-My current salary is pretty good, probably well beyond average for the region I live in, though not at all spectacular for the more populous regions of this country.
 If you're thinking of offering me a job, your salary should **beat** my current salary by a considerable margin.

 I have no patience for companies that think they can get away with a shit salary in a seller's market.
 If meeting my salary would create disparity with your current employees then I would seriously consider giving them a raise before they figure